Dying winds give crews hope in Northern California fires

 Three people have died in the fire, Shasta County Sheriff Eric Magrini said Monday.
 He gave no details but urged people who receive evacuation orders: “Do not wait.”

-Residences are widely scattered in the area, which was torched just two years ago by the deadly Carr Fire — infamously remembered for producing a huge tornado-like fire whirl.
+Residences are widely scattered in Shasta County, which was torched just two years ago by the deadly Carr Fire — infamously remembered for producing a huge tornado-like fire whirl.

 By Monday night, the utility said it had restored electricity to essentially all of those customers.
 However, PG&E said about 24,000 people remained without power in areas affected by two fires in Napa, Sonoma, Shasta and Tehama counties.

-The Glass Fire began Sunday as three fires that merged and drove vineyards and mountain areas into eastern Santa Rosa.
-Some 70,000 people are under evacuation orders, including the entire 5,000-plus population of Calistoga in Napa County.
+The Glass Fire began Sunday as three fires merged and drove into vineyards and mountain areas, including part of the city of Santa Rosa.
+About 70,000 people were under evacuation orders, including the entire 5,000-plus population of Calistoga in Napa County.

 Some people were injured and Sonoma County sheriff’s deputies had to rescue people who ignored evacuation orders, officials said.

-Sonoma County Supervisor Susan Gorin, who lives in the Oakmont area of Santa Rosa, heeded the order to flee late Monday night.
-It took her nearly two hours of crawling along a jammed road to reach safety.
+Sonoma County Supervisor Susan Gorin, who lives in Santa Rosa, said she was stuck in two hours of heavy traffic Monday night to reach safety.

 Gorin’s home was damaged in another fire three years ago and she was rebuilding it.
 She saw three neighboring houses in flames as she fled.